-Capital Area will continue to contract with its Workforce Solutions contractor C2 Global for the TPR initiative.
+Capital Area will continue to contract with C2 Global for the TPR initiative.
 C2 Global is responsible for:

-- intake and assessment; - verification of SNAP eligibility before enrolling the SNAP recipient into TPR services; - all TPR case-management activities; - outreaching exempt and mandatory SNAP recipients identified to participate in the TPR initiative; - enrolling eligible individuals in services; - providing allowable SNAP E&T services and support services to exempt or mandatory participants; - tracking and reporting all SNAP E&T TPR activities and support services in TWIST using special TWC-established codes created specifically for TPR; and

-• submitting invoices to the Board for expenditures incurred.
+- intake and assessment;

+- verification of SNAP eligibility before enrolling the SNAP recipient into TPR services;

+- all TPR case management activities;

+- outreaching exempt and mandatory SNAP recipients identified to participate in the TPR initiative; - enrolling eligible individuals in services; - providing allowable SNAP E&T services and support services to exempt or mandatory participants; - tracking and reporting all SNAP E&T TPR activities and support services in The Workforce Information System of Texas (TWIST) using special TWCestablished codes created specifically for TPR; and - submitting invoices to the Board for expenditures incurred.